khushi02/summer-of-code/proposal-template.md

 ## Development Experience

 Arduino was one of the first tools that I used to learn coding.
 My first project was a smart car with servos, an ultrasonic sensor, and a camera.
 It was a simple project, designed for beginners.
 My most recent project was a smart locking system that uses facial recognition and fingerprint technology to unlock a door.
-This was the most complex project I have ever created on Arduino.
+This is an example of the complexity that I plan to integrate into the Arduino libraries.

 I have been coding since the 6th grade and attending hackathons since the 9th grade.
 Through hackathons, I have built a variety of projects and experimented with different types of technology.
 The most advanced project I have built is Spectra, an augmented reality application for the Microsoft HoloLens.
-It uses the Face API from Microsoft Azure to teach the user how to comprehend and reciprocate emotions.
+It uses the Face API from Microsoft Azure to teach a user how to comprehend and reciprocate emotions.
 This project was designed for people with Autism Spectrum Disorder -- to assist individuals and ease the pressure of everyday conversations.

-Because I am new to GitHub and the open source community, I do not have a lot of projects on my GitHub profile.
+Because I am new to GitHub and the open-source community, I do not have a lot of projects on my GitHub profile.
 However, I have many projects on my Devpost: [Devpost Projects](https://devpost.com/k9wadhwa?ref_content=user-portfolio&ref_feature=portfolio&ref_medium=global-nav). https://tinyurl.com/khushidev (Just in case the embedded link does not work)

 ## Other Experiences

 As a student at Carnegie Mellon University, I have plentiful leadership and teamwork experience.
 Two years ago, I founded my own hackathon -- DV Hacks.
 Through this experience, I learned the importance of responsibility.
 Not only did I have to ensure that the rest of my team completed their tasks, but I also had to keep myself on track.
 I realized that with, or without, someone to report to, I need to remain accountable to myself and my high standards of work.
 Because of this, I am both driven and hard-working in every project that I assume.

 Additionally, as a Congressional Debater and Extemporaneous Speaker for 5 years, I learned a great deal about communication.
 Because of Speech and Debate, I find it very easy to break down complex topics and convey my ideas through words.
-This has been especially useful in hackathons, where I am expected to simplify my projects to the point at which a third grader could understand them.
+This has been especially useful in hackathons, where I am expected to simplify my projects to the point at which a third-grader could understand them.
 It is this skill, and thorough understanding of my projects, that judges have always appreciated.
 As the captain of Extemporaneous speaking, I also realize the importance of being open to learning, regardless of position.
-I learn new things from novice and varsity members alike, and I am not afraid to express when I do not know something or need feedback.
-Because of this, I am always learning and growing.
+I learn new things from novice and varsity members alike, and I am not afraid to express when I am uncertain or need feedback.
+Because of this, I am always open to constructive criticism to learn and grow.

 Although these are not explicitly technical skills, I believe that soft skills such as teamwork, responsibility, and communication are just as important to be successful.

 ## Why this project?

-The core of the open source community is about developers contributing to projects that are meanigful to them.
+The core of the open-source community is about developers contributing to projects that are meaningful to them.
 As I enter into this community, I have the same goal: to give back to something that has been a catalyst in my growth.
-I have been working with Arduino throughout my career as a programmer and I want to contribute to this project in order to help kids like me find their passion for coding through Arduino.
+I have been working with Arduino throughout my career as a programmer and I want to contribute to this project in order to help kids like me find their passion for computer science through Arduino.

 ## Do you have any other commitments during the GSoC period?

 I may be unavailable during the week of July 13th.
 However, this will most likely be cancelled due to COVID-19.
 If it is not, I will make up the work during the down time between phases.